 Note: 1.
-Valid for Ambient Operating Temperature: TA = -40 to 85°C; VCC = 2.7 to 3.6V or 4.5 to 5.5V (except where noted).
-2. Transmitter must internally provide a hold time to bridge the undefined region (300ns max) of the falling edge of SCL.
+Transmitter must internally provide a hold time to bridge the undefined region (300ns max) of the falling edge of SCL.

-READ Mode
+Read Mode

-In this mode the master reads the M41ST84Y/W slave after setting the slave address (see Figure 12, page 12).
-Following the WRITE Mode Control Bit (R/W=0) and the Acknowledge Bit, the word address 'An' is written to the on-chip address pointer.
-Next the START condition and slave address are repeated followed by the READ Mode Control Bit (R/W=1).
+In this mode the master reads the M41ST84Y/W slave after setting the slave address (see Figure 10, page 12).
+Following the write mode control bit (R/W=0) and the acknowledge bit, the word address 'An' is written to the on-chip address pointer.
+Next the START condition and slave address are repeated followed by the READ mode control bit (R/W=1).
 At this point the master transmitter becomes the master receiver.
-The data byte which was addressed will be transmitted and the master receiver will send an Acknowledge Bit to the slave transmitter.
-The address pointer is only incremented on reception of an Acknowledge Clock.
-The M41ST84Y/W slave transmitter will now place the data byte at address An+1 on the bus, the master receiver reads and acknowledges the new byte and the address pointer is incremented to "An+2."
+The data byte which was addressed will be transmitted and the master receiver will send an acknowledge bit to the slave transmitter.
+The address pointer is only incremented on reception of an acknowledge bit.
+The M41ST84Y/W slave transmitter will now place the data byte at address An+1 on the bus, the master receiver reads and acknowledges the new byte and the address pointer is incremented to An+2.

-This cycle of reading consecutive addresses will continue until the master receiver sends a STOP condition to the slave transmitter (see Figure 13, page 12).
+This cycle of reading consecutive addresses will continue until the master receiver sends a STOP condition to the slave transmitter (see Figure 11, page 12).

 The system-to-user transfer of clock data will be halted whenever the address being read is a clock address (00h to 07h).
-The update will resume either due to a Stop Condition or when the pointer increments to a non-clock or RAM address.
+The update will resume either due to a Stop Condition or when the pointer increments to a RAM address.